Working-Title-MSFS-Mods/working-title-msfs-mods.github.io/docs/cj4/issues.md

 3) Now you must recall your flightplan.
 Go to IDX -> Page 2 -> ROUTE MENU -> FPLN RECALL.
 Once the flight plan has been imported, you'll be sent to the FPLN page to execute the changes.
 {% endcapture %}
 {% include question.html id="wrongpilotid" q=issue a=answer %}

+<h3>Hardware</h3>

+{% capture issue %}
+## I **can't control AP with hardware buttons**.
+{% endcapture %}
+{% capture answer %}
+Autopilot modes cannot be triggered via keybindings or controllers and must currently be triggered in the cockpit with the mouse.
+External binding applications are adding support for LVars and HEvents.
+Used SimVars are documented in our [Guide on SimVars](/cj4/guides/simvars).
+{% endcapture %}
+{% include question.html id="simvars" q=issue a=answer %}
 </div>